 The news, in itself surprising, went around the world a few years ago when the papers appeared a strange story: Marco Polo & nbsp; discovered America?

-Something to scratch the icon Christopher Columbus and the discovery of the American continent official dated by the official history in 1492?
-Or just a word thrown to the media just to shake a little 'water?
+Something to scratch the icon Christopher Columbus and the official discovery of the American continent dated from official history in 1492?
+Or just a news thrown to the media just to shake a little 'water?